Medgar Evers College Preparatory School (17K590)

 Priority:

-• (Group 1) Priority to continuing 8th graders
+• (Group 1) Continuing 8th graders

-• (Group 2) Then to New York City residents
+• (Group 2) New York City residents

-• Applicants eligible for free or reduced price lunch will be considered first for 76% of seats.
+• Applicants eligible for free or reduced price lunch will be considered first for 76% of seats

-• For the remaining 24% of seats, all students will be considered.
+• For the remaining 24% of seats, all students will be considered

-Student & Admissions Statistics
+School Student & Admissions Statistics

 School Year